cap-js/docs/about/index.md

 The major building blocks are as follows:

-- [**Core Data Services** (CDS)](/cds) — CAP's universal modeling language, and the very backbone of everything; used to capture domain knowledge, generating database schemas, translating to and from various API languages, and most important: fueling generic runtimes to automatically serve request out of the box.
+- [**Core Data Services** (CDS)](/cds/) — CAP's universal modeling language, and the very backbone of everything; used to capture domain knowledge, generating database schemas, translating to and from various API languages, and most important: fueling generic runtimes to automatically serve request out of the box.

 - [**Service Runtimes**](/guides/providing-services.md) for [Node.js](/node.js/) and [Java](/java/) — providing the core frameworks for services, generic providers to serve requests automatically, database support for SAP HANA, SQLite, and PostgreSQL, and protocol adaptors for REST, OData, GraphQL, ...

-- [**Platform Integrations**](/guides/) — providing CAP-level service interfaces (*'[Calesi]()'*) to cloud platform services in platform-agnostic ways, as much as possible.
+- [**Platform Integrations**](/plugins/) — providing CAP-level service interfaces (*'[Calesi]()'*) to cloud platform services in platform-agnostic ways, as much as possible.
 Some of these are provided out of the box, others as plugins.

 - [**Command Line Interface** (CLI)](/tools/) — the swiss army knife on the tools and development kit front, complemented by integrations and support in [*SAP Build Code*](), *Visual Studio Code*, *IntelliJ*, and *Eclipse*.

-In addition, there is a fast-growing number of [CAP plugins]() contributions by open-source and inner-source [communities]() that enhance CAP in various ways, and integrate with additional tools and environments; the [*Calesi* plugins]() are among them.
+In addition, there is a fast-growing number of [plugins] contributed by open-source and inner-source [communities]() that enhance CAP in various ways, and integrate with additional tools and environments; the [*Calesi* plugins]() are among them.

 #### Models fuel Generic Runtimes